-In 2026, font optimization is no longer about hacks or browser quirks.
-It’s about architecture.
-Modern browsers, efficient formats, and mature standards give us everything we need to improve web performance — if we use them correctly.
+In 2026, font optimisation is no longer about hacks or browser quirks.
+It's about architecture.
+Modern browsers, efficient formats, and mature standards give us everything we need — if we use them correctly.

 Why Font Optimization Still Matters in 2026